squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 C, and the Sun compiler for ''Solaris'' is a product which must be purchased separately.

 If you are uncertain about your system's C compiler, The GNU C compiler is widely available and supplied in almost all operating systems.
 It is also well tested with Squid.
-If your OS does not come with GCC you may download it from [ftp://ftp.gnu.org/gnu/gcc the GNU FTP site].
+If your OS does not come with GCC you may download it from [[ftp://ftp.gnu.org/gnu/gcc|the GNU FTP site]].
 In addition to gcc, you may also want or need to install the ''binutils'' package.

 === What else do I need to compile Squid? ===

-You will need [http://www.perl.com/ Perl] installed on your system.
+You will need [[http://www.perl.com/|Perl]] installed on your system.

 === How do I apply a patch or a diff? ===